Elevate Your Business with Effective Survey Emails

 When the email is sent by the CEO of a company, it elevates the importance of the email in the eyes of the subscribers.
 At the same time, it’s difficult to say how much part CEOs take in analyzing the results of such surveys.
 It’s quite likely that the company uses other specialists to systematize and analyze all the answers.
 However, CEOs probably read at least some of the reviews: if you care about the thing you create, it’s vital to you.

-Here’s an example of a survey email sent by the CEO of Cometeer:
+Here’s an email sent by the CEO of Cometeer:

 Ask for help

-When subscribers feel part of a close-knit community and are loyal to a brand, they’re likely to respond when the company asks them for help.
+When subscribers feel part of a close-knit community and are loyal to a brand, they’re more likely to respond.
 You’ll increase your chances if you share the challenges you’re going through with the readers and tell them how the results of this survey may help you become even better.

 Show how the survey will benefit the user

-Subscribers are much more likely to take part in your survey if they understand its value.
-For example, the survey email by Vimeo promises its users that they’ll get a personalized set of tools based on the results of the survey:
+Subscribers are more likely to participate in your survey if they understand its value.
+For example, the email by Vimeo promises its users that they’ll get a personalized set of tools based on the results of the survey.

 Share the results

-Subscribers often take surveys from various brands that pursue their own goals but they rarely see the results of these surveys.
-After you conduct the survey and analyze its results, share the main ideas with the users: it may increase their loyalty and engagement with your future campaigns.
+Subscribers often take surveys from various brands that pursue their own goals but rarely see the results of these surveys.
+After you collect responses and analyze the results, share the main ideas with the users: it may increase their loyalty and engagement with your future campaigns.

 Look at the example by Hers: